 We believe our market opportunity is significant, and we are focused on continuing to make substantial investments in our long-term revenue and profitability potential.
 We believe it is critical to scale across all organizational functions, including our sales and marketing organization, in order to capture this opportunity.
-Investments we make in our sales and marketing organization will occur in advance of experiencing the benefits from such investments, and it may be difficult for us to determine if we are efficiently allocating resources within the organization.
-We intend to continue to invest to grow our business to take advantage of our expansive market opportunity while also focusing on improving profitability, margins, and cash flow.
+Any investments we make in our sales and marketing organization will occur in advance of experiencing the benefits from such investments, and it may be difficult for us to determine if we are efficiently allocating resources within the organization.
+We intend to continue to invest to grow our business to take advantage of our expansive market opportunity rather than optimize for profitability, margins, or cash flow in the near future.